Skip to main content

 A steep downswing is a club delivery angle noticeably more vertical than the backswing plane, typically caused by an upper-body-led transition, and associated with deep divots, pulls, and lost distance.

-A steep downswing describes a delivery angle that is meaningfully more vertical than the plane the club traveled on during the backswing — instead of approaching the ball on a similar or slightly flatter angle, the club comes down at a sharper, chopping angle.
-This is the mechanical partner to an over-the-top path, though the two are not identical: over-the-top specifically describes the direction (outside-in), while steepness describes the angle of descent, and a golfer can have some degree of either without the other, though they frequently occur together.
+A steep downswing describes a delivery angle that is meaningfully more vertical than the plane the club traveled on during the backswing.
+This means instead of approaching the ball on a similar or slightly flatter angle, the club comes down at a sharper, chopping angle.
+This is the mechanical partner to an over-the-top path, though the two are not identical.
+This means over-the-top in particular describes the direction (outside-in).
+At the same time, steepness describes the angle of descent.
+A golfer can have some degree of either without the other, though they frequently occur together.

-The common cause of a steep downswing is the upper body — the shoulders and arms — initiating the transition before the lower body has led, throwing the club into a steeper angle than the one it traveled up on.
+The common cause of a steep downswing is the upper body.
+This means the shoulders and arms.
+This means initiating the transition before the lower body has led, throwing the club into a steeper angle than the one it traveled up on.
 Because a steep angle of attack digs the club into the ground more aggressively, it is strongly associated with deep divots (sometimes described as taking "a chunk of turf" even on solid strikes), a loss of distance from excess spin caused by extra dynamic loft, and, when combined with an outside path, pulls or pull-slices.

-The fix for a steep downswing centers on the same transition sequencing that resolves over-the-top patterns: encouraging the lower body to lead so the shaft can shallow naturally in the transition rather than staying on or steepening from its backswing plane.
-Because steepness and path direction are related but distinct, it is worth checking both separately — a golfer might successfully flatten their angle of attack while still swinging from outside the line, or vice versa.
+The fix for a steep downswing centers on the same transition sequencing that resolves over-the-top patterns.
+This means encouraging the lower body to lead.
+As a result, the shaft can shallow naturally in the transition rather than staying on or steepening from its backswing plane.
+Because steepness and path direction are related but distinct, it is worth checking both separately.
+This means a golfer might successfully flatten their angle of attack.
+At the same time, still swinging from outside the line, or vice versa.

 A golfer's club approaches the ball at a noticeably sharper, more vertical angle than it traveled on going back, taking a deep divot and producing a pulled iron shot that comes up short of the target.